-The government announced in March 2021 that there would be two rounds of levelling up funds nationally available, set at £4.8 billion, and over the past year these payments are being made.
-As part of the region's 'Deeper Devolution Deal', the WMCA states the West Midlands has become the first region in the UK to get new 'Growth Zone' powers capable of generating more than £1.7 billion for local councils to spend on levelling up the most deprived areas and driving future growth.
+As part of the region's 'Deeper Devolution Deal', the WMCA states the West Midlands has become the first region in the UK to get 'Growth Zone' powers capable of generating more than £1.7 billion for local councils to spend on levelling up the most deprived areas and driving future growth.
 Central government has approved three 'Growth Zones' (Dudley/Sandwell, Walsall and the third will cover parts of East Birmingham and North Solihull), to be set up with councils able to retain business rates for 25 years, and using the money to help rebalance and grow the regional economy while also tackling long-standing issues causing deprivation, fuel poverty, jobs, skills and health.
 The three zones have the potential to generate £1.7 billion for regeneration investment, create 60,000 jobs and deliver 4,500 new homes.
+The change in central government after 2024's election has not yet had any measurable impact.

-Alongside the recent announcement of Investment Zone status for the West Midlands, this has seen powers and financial controls transferred from Whitehall to the West Midlands and taken together with the Chancellor's recent announcement for a West Midlands Investment Zone, means every local authority in the region will benefit from new financial powers to meet the priorities for their communities and businesses.
+Alongside the announcement of Investment Zone status for the West Midlands, this has seen powers and financial controls transferred from Whitehall to the West Midlands and taken together with the previous Chancellor's announcement for a West Midlands Investment Zone, means every local authority in the region will benefit from new financial powers to meet the priorities for their communities and businesses.
 'Investment Zones' supporting sites in Wolverhampton, Birmingham and Coventry/Warwick and accompanied by funding for new infrastructure, tax breaks and other incentives for companies and business rate retention for the local councils, will have the power to drive up to £5.5 billion of growth across the region, and more than 30,000 new jobs by 2034.
 The Zones have been developed jointly by the local authorities and the WMCA working closely with the Department for Levelling Up, Homes and Communities ('DLUHC'), based on regeneration priorities and making the most of key transport corridors including forthcoming Metro extensions and highway connections around Junction 10 of the M6.
-WMCA state this is the first time that government has deployed Growth Zones, enabling local councils in a region to retain 100% of their business rates for 25 years to support comprehensive regeneration that could include new development, job opportunities, community facilities and housing.
+WMCA state this is the first time that central government has deployed Growth Zones, enabling local councils in a region to retain 100% of their business rates for 25 years to support comprehensive regeneration that could include new development, job opportunities, community facilities and housing.

 The HS2 project has had its northern section extensions suspended, but this will not impact the West Midlands phases, but as these are still planned for 2029-33, there will be little benefit apparent for some time yet.
-The WMCA has, to date, not greatly moved any significant direct employment funding/programmes, and so far has had little effect on alleviating poverty in the region, which is currently driven by national factors.
+The WMCA has, to date, not greatly moved any significant direct employment funding/programmes, and so far has had little effect on alleviating poverty in the region, which is currently driven by both national and local factors.
 The planning rationale may be to ensure that effective infrastructure will support new economic growth, as and when that's implemented.